Juliette Martin profile picture

 Biography

 Prior to joining IIASA, Martin worked at the United Nations Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) in Cambridge as a Program Officer.
-There, she supported a Food and Agriculture Organization of the United Nations (FAO) Project on Areas Beyond National Jurisdiction and lead the development of marine data products, streamlining marine and coastal data to track progress towards global biodiversity targets.
-Previously, she worked on coral reef biodiversity with the University of Tokyo, conducting research on bottlenose dolphin bioacoustics in Lisbon.
-She has also been involved in various interdisciplinary research projects including ''Jellywatch'', aimed at predicting jellyfish blooming cycles in the Mediterranean Basin.
+There, she supported a Food and Agriculture Organization of the United Nations (FAO) Project on Areas Beyond National Jurisdiction and led the development of marine data products, streamlining marine and coastal data to track progress towards global biodiversity targets.
+Previously, she worked on coral reef biodiversity with the University of Tokyo.
+She also conducted research on bottlenose dolphin bioacoustics in Lisbon.

-Martin is particularly interested in the science-policy interface and how complex data can be made accessible to decision makers.
-She combines her technical and science-policy background with her experience in project management, as well as her multidisciplinary background in marine conservation, ecosystem services, and policy work.
+Martin is particularly interested in the science-policy interface and uses mixed methods in her work.
+She combines her natural sciences background with her experience in project management, as well as her multidisciplinary background in marine conservation, ecosystem services, and policy work.

-Martin holds a BSc in Environmental Science and an MSc in Marine Environmental Management from the University of York.
-She also undertook an MSc in Ecosystem Services at the University of Edinburgh.
+Martin holds a BSc in Environmental Science and an MSc in Marine Environmental Management from the University of York, UK.
+She also undertook an MSc in Ecosystem Services at the University of Edinburgh, UK.
 She is fluent in English, German, and French.

 Publications